shilpakancharla/gams-problems/oilblending/oilblending.md

 | National   | 23     | 88   |    100,000        |  50,000   |
 | Imported     | 23       | 93      | 20,000    |   5,000    |

-**Goal** : The refinery aims at determining the number of barrels of each gasoline type such that I it can maximize the weekly income
+**Goal** : The refinery aims at determining the number of barrels of each gasoline type such that

+- it can maximize the weekly income

-I while satisfying the requirements detailed above.
+- while satisfying the requirements detailed above.

 **Task**: Model this problem into an LP problem and solve it.